pedergoodman/weekend-jquery-server-calculator/Notes.md

-# remaining todos
+# remaining todo's

-get value to display properly
+- [x] get value to display properly
+  - needed the input to be a text box 🤦🏻‍♂️

 relink border / drop shadow highlight on button
+- highlight operators if not selected
+- highlight numbers if second operand not inputted

 create AC button function DELETE
+- [ ] AJAX delete client side
+- [ ] AJAx delete server side
+- [ ] logic to clear history

 click on an old calculation and run it again
+- [ ] get click functionality working
+- [ ] nab values
+- [ ] send to calculation